DAMEDIC/fhir-toolbox-go/README.md

 A REST server and client are provided.

 > While used in production at DAMEDIC, this project is still in its early days
-> and the feature set is quite limit.
+> and the feature set is quite limited.
 > We will add features as we require them.
 We welcome external contributions.

 ## Features